avyfain/note-taker/README.md

 # Local AI Note Taking App

-This is a privacy-focused, command-line note-taking app that leverages on-device AI for transcription and text processing.
+This is a privacy-focused, command-line note-taking app that leverages Locaal's on-device AI for transcription and text processing.
 It allows you to transcribe desktop audio and capture microphone input, all while keeping your data secure and private on your local machine.

 ## Key Features